Table of contents

 If you feel like you don’t currently have a professional vocabulary, take some time when you’re in meetings with senior leadership or colleagues to pick up on the language they use.

 I’m serious: take notes!
 Keep a list of great words and phrases to use, whether they’re popular in tech, for example, or in your industry.
+Not taking is one of the general tips that I mention in my favorite remote interview tips.

 My other tip is to mirror the vocabulary use of your interviewer.
 If they’re talking about ‘unit economics and spend,’ or ‘project management overarching strategy’ (just as examples), use the words they want to hear, in your responses to questions.